 2023

-Provided tailored feedback on assignments and programming tasks, improving student performance and engagement.
+Led tutorials on structural analysis methods and programming skills, increasing student performance and engagement.

 2016 - 2019